What is proton therapy?

 What are the potential side effects of proton therapy?

 Patients should not feel pain or discomfort during treatment sessions.
-There may be side effects during or after treatment, but they are generally minor, less frequent and less severe than the side effects that can result from standard radiation therapy—primarily because less healthy tissue is exposed to radiation in proton therapy.
+There may be side effects during or after treatment, but they are generally minor, less frequent and less severe, primarily because less healthy tissue is exposed to radiation.
 Depending on the location of your tumor, side effects may include skin irritation in the direct path of the proton radiation, tiredness and hair loss in the area being treated.
 Your radiation oncologist will discuss with you the specific side effects that you may experience based on your treatment plan.

 Is there continuous research on proton therapy

 Yes, the medical community continues to conduct research studies on proton therapy.
-Major institutions like MD Anderson Cancer Center and Massachusetts General Hospital have many ongoing clinical trials to help find improvements in treating cancer with proton therapy.
+Major healthcare organizations across the United States have many ongoing clinical trials to help find improvements in treating cancer with proton therapy.
 As a dedicated provider of proton therapy, the Proton Center is currently participating in several clinical trials.

-If you are interested in participating in a trial, please speak with a team member at the Proton Center.
+If you are interested in participating in a trial, please speak with a team member at the Northwestern Medicine Proton Center.

 Learn more about our clinical trials